The Messenger (website): History

 The Messenger was founded by Finkelstein, after selling The Hill to Nexstar Media Group in 2021.
 Finkelstein began to raise funds for The Messenger, which he founded in West Palm Beach, Florida.
 The website secured an investment of $50 million from American businessmen Mark Penn, Victor Ganzi, Josh Harris, James Tisch, and Thomas Peterffy and acquired the assets of Grid News prior to its launch on May 15, 2023.
-Richard Beckman, former president of The Hill and Condé Nast, served the same role with The Messenger.
+Richard Beckman, former president of The Hill and Condé Nast, had the same role with The Messenger.

 On January 2, 2024, The New York Times reported that The Messenger would be laying off two dozen employees due to financial difficulties.
 Beckman announced he would be leaving the company due to health issues.
 Semafor reported the next day that the company's board was considering shutting it down after learning that the company would run out of money by the end of the month.
 The company said that it had begun to secure further investments.
 CNBC reported the site scaled back its employee cuts and planned on launching a vertical called Messenger TV, even with its liquidity and cash flow problems, and estimated a surge in revenue for the year.

 On January 31, Axios and The New York Times reported that the funding attempt had failed, and the organization would be shutting down.
 The day after its shut down, The Messenger was sued in a class action lawsuit by its former employees, who had not been offered severance.